 Not a day goes by when financial and non-financial media do not make reference to the intention of politicians, economists and law makers to strengthen the current measures against money laundering (AML) and terrorism financing.
-More and more sanctions are imposed for non respect of AML and terrorism financing duties by financial supervisory authorities and by judges.
+More and more sanctions are imposed for the non-respect of AML and terrorism financing duties by financial supervisory authorities and by judges.

-As part of this course, PwC's Academy offers to highlight your requirements regarding this topic and to address in a comprehensive and practical way the questions you and your team are confronted with in the light of your mandatory professional duties and the "progressive" evolution of AML regulations.
+As part of this course, PwC's Academy offers to highlight your company's requirements regarding this topic and to address in a comprehensive and practical way the questions participants are confronted with in the light of mandatory professional duties and the "progressive" evolution of AML regulations.

-Thanks to our strong expertise in the financial sector and our professional experience, we can help you to improve your AML knowledge according to the best practices.
+Thanks to our strong expertise in the financial sector and our professional experience, we can help participants improve their AML knowledge according to the best practices.

 Our training is focused on: